Why the Parkland Town Hall Mattered

 Almost two decades later, after multiple mass shootings and dozens of slain children, it’s clear that what changed wasn’t the mobilization of a country to stop events like Columbine, but the beginning of the normalization of those events.
 Now, even the fervor of post-massacre gun debates has been fraught with fatalism.
 Every debate is the same, without any denouement.
 Advocates cry out for common-sense reforms, NRA-backed politicians decry those measures, donor lists are released, and people complain about the politicization of tragedy.
 But nothing ever really happens.
 The gun debate has become a moribund ritual.

 But a CNN town hall Wednesday night might have shown that things are changing.
-The event, hosted in Sunrise, Florida, featured survivors of the massacre at Marjory Stoneman Douglas High School in Parkland, Florid, along with their parents and a large local crowd.
+The event, hosted in Sunrise, Florida, featured survivors of the massacre at Marjory Stoneman Douglas High School in Parkland, Florida, along with their parents and a large local crowd.
 They debated Florida Senators Marco Rubio and Bill Nelson, along with Representative Ted Deutch, Broward County Sheriff Scott Israel, and National Rifle Association spokeswoman Dana Loesch.
 The town hall, which featured an emotionally charged and often-contentious debate, was remarkable for how different it was from countless previous debates.
 Perhaps it showed a way forward.

 While Nelson and Deutch took their share of questions, it was Rubio whose prodding proved the most instructive.
 Junior Cameron Kasky, who has been an outspoken leader of a political movement of survivors of the Parkland massacre, criticized Rubio—who has received millions in contributions from the NRA and an A-Plus rating—for his ties to the organization.
-“In the name of 17 people, you cannot ask the NRA to keep their money out of your campaign?,” Kasky asked.
+“In the name of 17 people, you cannot ask the NRA to keep their money out of your campaign?”
+Kasky asked.
 Rubio refused to say he’d refuse NRA money, instead saying that the power of the NRA came not from its money, but from its members who support the Second Amendment.
 The crowd booed, loudly.

 The theme of most of the night was criticism of Rubio, who often appeared hesitant in the face of withering boos and tough questions.
 As the New Yorker writer Evan Osnos put it: “The pummelling of Rubio felt like an expression of collective rage at the falseness of so much that happens in Washington.”
 The usual rhetorical feints and misdirections employed by politicians in more milquetoast town halls only seemed to anger the crowd more.

 That dynamic was exemplified in a conversation about restricting semiautomatic weapons.
 When asked if loopholes for purchasing such weapons should be closed, Rubio offered the answer that’s basically become the gun-rights boilerplate.
-“The issue is not the loopholes,” the Senator said, “it’s the problem that once you start looking at how easy it is to get around it, you would literally have to ban every semi-automatic rifle that’s sold.”
+“The issue is not the loopholes,” the senator said, “it’s the problem that once you start looking at how easy it is to get around it, you would literally have to ban every semi-automatic rifle that’s sold.”
 But the crowd cheered loudly at the suggestion of such a ban, a response that caught Rubio off guard.
 “Fair enough, fair enough.
 That is a valid position to hold,” he responded, before outlining his disagreement.
 But the concession was an important one.

 The students and parents also pressed Loesch, who adopted a starkly different tone from the one she employs in the combative and often-hostile video ads she releases for the NRA.
 Emma Gonzalez, also an outspoken Stoneman Douglas student leader in the wake of the shooting, took her to task.
 “I want you to know that we will support your two children in the way that you will not,” Gonzalez said.
 She also asked Loesch if the NRA supported any restrictions on the purchase of semiautomatic weapons and modifications like bump stocks.